-- A long term plan and schemes of work have been developed from for all activity areas and have been linked with the national curriculum objectives. - The core tasks are used in all activity areas to ensure that both staff and pupils are aware of the appropriate level of challenge and level of attainment expected for each year group and how core tasks can be used to provide appropriate development and progression. - Blocks of lessons are written by the PE Coordinator following the schemes of work. - Evaluations are completed for every lesson by all class teachers and any outside coaches.
-These are then passed to the class teacher to inform their next lesson.
+- A long term plan and schemes of work have been developed for all activity areas using the Get Set for PE scheme of work. - The core tasks are used in all activity areas to ensure that both staff and pupils are aware of the appropriate level of challenge and level of attainment expected for each year group and how core tasks can be used to provide appropriate development and progression. - Blocks of lessons are followed by the teachers following the schemes of work. - Evaluations are completed for every lesson by all class teachers.